 Marriage has not only become a terrible gamble, but the burden of divorce is an incentive for men not to get married and have a healthy family.
 There are many benefits for men to be in a healthy marriage such as a longer and more meaningful life, better physical health, and even stable finances.
 And children raised with both parents present have a lower chance of being maladjusted adults.
 The institution of marriage, or just a long-term relationship, has valuable benefits for all parties involved.
-It’s the idea of not only having your heart torn apart from a break-up, but it’s the government forcefully making a man lose half of everything and to continue paying for a bad relationship for the rest of his life.
+It’s the idea of not only having your heart torn apart from a break-up, but the courts forcefully making a man lose half of everything and to continue paying for a bad relationship for the rest of his life.

 After all of this obsessive thinking, I realize how grateful I am for the relationship ending before making the mistake of marrying her.
-I know it’s not all women, but there are some who take advantage of divorce and cruelly walk all over a man who probably still loves her.
+I know it’s not all women, but there are some who take advantage of divorce and cruelly walk all over a man who still loves her.
 It’s just; I sadly realize there is a more substantial incentive to staying single than to partake in the benefits and beauty of marriage.
 Which is sad because I do want a family and to grow old with someone I truly love.
 With so many losses in life, though; it deathly frightens me to lose somebody and then pay for it for the rest of my life.